First Lien HELOC Calculator

 Common "Myths" and Logical Barriers To Understanding This Properly

 We get it.
-When you hear someone say “You can pay off your home in 5-7 years without earning more or spending less”… well, it souds a bit like a scam doesn’t it?
+When you hear someone say “You can pay off your home in 5-7 years without earning more or spending less”… well, it sounds a bit like a scam doesn’t it?
 A “too good to be true” scenario, we think that modern finance strategy requires a healthy dose of skepticism.
-But in this case, when using a Maximized Cashflow Strategy (similar to Velocity Banking Concepts), the math actually shows you really can pay off your home in 5-7 years without earning more of spending less.
+But in this case, when using a Velocity Banking (similar to Velocity Banking Concepts), the math actually shows you really can pay off your home in 5-7 years without earning more of spending less.

 So what’s the secret?

-Using a 1st Lien HELOC in combination with the Maximized Cashflow Strategy (essentially, all income and expenditures used from one sweep account) HACKS the way that interest is calculated and accumulate for you to pay on top of your debt.
+Using a 1st Lien HELOC in combination with the Velocity Banking (essentially, all income and expenditures used from one sweep account) HACKS the way that interest is calculated and accumulate for you to pay on top of your debt.

 A few key points that are required to properly understand this: